jh-devv/jh-devvs-corner/content/2023-08-30-announcing_mc-modpack-kit.md

    - You can now merge the release PR that release please has made, sit back and enjoy a cup of coffee! ☕ ^-^

 ## Next Steps
-In the future, I plan to make mc-modpack-kit a family of sorts of modpack kits, or even a "framework" for them!
+In the future, I plan to make mc-modpack-kit a family of sorts of modpack kits, or even a "framework" for them[Title](http://127.0.0.1:1111/about)!
 This could be useful for as an example Terraria modpack

 I hope you find this "project" of mine useful and basically thats that :3